qmk/qmk_firmware/docs/newbs_getting_started.md

     pkg install git python3

-Make sure that `$HOME/.local/bin` is added to your `$PATH` so that locally install Python packages are available.
+Make sure that `$HOME/.local/bin` is added to your `$PATH` so that locally installed Python packages are available.

 #### Installation